Stripe Payments & Subscriptions

 stripe checkout settings editing window

-• Secret Key.
-This is where you paste the Secret key, generated through the Stripe website;
+• SECRET KEY — paste the Secret key generated through the Stripe website;

-• Available macros list.
-These macros can be used in the Textarea fields below – Payment success message and Payment failed message – in case you would like to specify some details for the customer.
+• Available macros list — these macros can be used in the textarea fields below – PAYMENT SUCCESS MESSAGE and PAYMENT FAILED MESSAGE – if you want to specify some details for the customer:

-• %gateway_amount% – will provide the payment amount returned from the gateway template;
+• %gateway_amount% – provides the payment amount returned from the gateway template;

-• %gateway_status% – will provide the payment status returned from the payment gateway;
+• %gateway_status% – provides the payment status returned from the payment gateway;

-• Payment success message.
-This is a message that will be shown to the user after his/her payment is confirmed to be successful;
+• PAYMENT SUCCESS MESSAGE — a message shown to the user after their payment is confirmed to be successful;

 Tip: Stripe Gateway works best for AJAX-based forms.
 If you choose the “Page reload” Apply type, you’ll notice that the system takes you to the form page first and then to Stripe Checkout.
 As for AJAX, there’s no extra redirect.